aurora-opensource/au/docs/discussion/concepts/arithmetic.md

 We'll explain how the library handles each category below.
 First, a brief refresher.

-## Quantities, Values, and Units 101
+## Quantities, values, and units 101

-A _quantity_ is an abstract concept: some physical property which can be measured.
+A _quantity_ is an abstract concept: some physical property that can be measured.
 To _work with_ that quantity, we need to pick a _unit of measure_, or "unit".
 Once we've done so, the quantity obtains a _value_ with respect to that unit.

 Different choices of unit will lead to different values for the same quantity.
-For example, suppose we have a rod which is one foot long.
+For example, suppose we have a rod that is one foot long.
 The distance between its endpoints is `feet(1.0)`, where `feet` is the unit, and `1.0` is the value.
 It's also equal to `inches(12.0)`, where `inches` is another unit we could have chosen, and `12.0` is the value we'd obtain if we did.